SCHOOL HOURS/TIMES ARE AS FOLLOWS:

 LOST PROPERTY

 We do not keep a special lost property box or bin as such, and students are expected to be responsible for their own clothing and footwear.
 Naming all clothing greatly assists us to make sure all items are returned to their rightful owners before the students leave school each day.
-This is particularly important for the younger members of the school who often will not recognize their own belongings.
+This is particularly important for the younger members of the school who may not recognise their own belongings.

 MANUAL/TECHNOLOGY CLASSES